 We are a holding company and all of our business operations are conducted through the VIE Agreements.
 As a result, our revenues mainly rely on dividend payments from Tianjin Information after it receives payments from Shuhai Beijing pursuant to the Operation and Intellectual Property Service Agreement.
 Shuhai Beijing may terminate the Operation and Intellectual Property Service Agreement for any or no reason at all.
-Because neither we, nor our subsidiaries, own equity interests of Shuhai Beijing under our current holding company structure.
-While we are currently not aware of any event or reason that may cause the Operation and Intellectual Property Service Agreement or reason will not occur in the future.
+Because neither we, nor our subsidiaries, own equity interests of Shuhai Beijing, the termination of the Operation and Intellectual Property Service Agreement would sever our ability to continue receiving payments from Shuhai Beijing under our current holding company structure.
+While we are currently not aware of any event or reason that may cause the Operation and Intellectual Property Service Agreement to terminate, we cannot assure you that such an event or reason will not occur in the future.
 In the event that the Operation and Intellectual Property Service Agreement is terminated, this would have a severe and detrimental effect on our continuing business viability under our current corporate structure, which, in turn, may affect the value of your investment.